FredaXin/capstone/README.md

 concatenated them back to the original data-frame.

-In theory, the benefit of this approach is two fold:
+In theory, the benefit of this approach is twofold:
-- we would be able to capture the general information of each zipcode.
+- We would be able to capture the general information of each zipcode.
-- we would be able to retrain the same amount of data as the original dataset.
-This will ensure that we have sufficient amount data.
+- We would be able to retain the same amount of data as the original dataset.
+  This will ensure that we have sufficient amount data to train the models.

 **Phase 2**: Aggregation
 I used the aggregated observations by zipcode, combining with census data from the Income dataset to train the models.

 I used the the pattern sub-model technique to handle missing data.
 This enabled us to handle the missing data without imputation or dropping observations.

-Phase 3: Gen
-Phase 3
+6 types of models were trained: Linear Regression (combined with various regularization techniques), Polynomial Regression, KNN, Tree based models, SVR, and Stochastic Gradient Descent.
+Each model was fitted with two datasets based on the pattern defined by the sub-model method.

+**Phase 3**: Generalization
+In this phase, none of the features from the Census data were used to train the models.
+The model was trained with New York State data.

+To test the transferability of the model, the LA dataset will be used on the trained model to make predictions.

-The general workflow of this project is also visuallized in the following gra
+The general workflow of this project is shown in the following flowchart.

 ---
 ## Workflow
 ![workflow](./image/workflow.png)
 ---
 ## Conclusion
 ### Phase 1: the Naive Approach
-We discovered that the naive approach led to data leakage issue, and therefore invalid.
+I discovered that the naive approach led to data leakage issue, and therefore invalid.
 However, this does NOT mean that in general we can't use aggregated features along with the original dataset; we just can't aggregated the observations the SAME way that we aggregated the target.

 ### Phase 2: Aggregation